-- 1. Comply with the rules and byelaws of the BJA. - 2.
-Exercise - i.
-Self control - ii.
+Comply with the rules and Byelaws of the BJA.

+- 1. Exercise - i.
+Self-control - ii.
 Responsible Behaviour - iii.
 Consideration of others - iv.
 Courtesy - v.
-Good Manners - 3.
-Understand that the objective of a judo session is to enhance and promote learning and direct all efforts to this purpose. - 4.
-Refrain from permitting the introduction to the body of any banned substance or material, by whichever route, with the object of artificially improving performance before or duringcompetition. - 5.
-Refrain from supplying, encouraging or inducing the introduction to the body of any banned substance or material, by whatever route, with the objective of artificially performing performance before or during competition. - 6.
-Comply with the rules, regulations and procedures relating to doping control. - 7.
-Comply with the laws and regulation currently in force when in Great Britain and abroad. - 8.
-Comply with the BJA's Safeguarding policies and procedures and the Associations policy of equality regardless or gender, age, race, disability or religion. - 9.
-Refrain from any act or omission that would be detrimental to Great Britain, the BJA, the EJU, the IJF or any fellow athlete.
+Good Manners - 2.
+Understand that the objective of a judo session is to enhance and promote learning and direct all efforts to this purpose. - 3.
+Refrain from permitting the introduction to the body of any banned substance or material, by whichever route, with the object of artificially improving performance before or during competition. - 4.
+Refrain from supplying, encouraging, or inducing the introduction to the body of any banned substance or material, by whatever route, with the objective of artificially performing performance before or during competition. - 5.
+Comply with the rules, regulations, and procedures relating to doping control. - 6.
+Comply with the laws and regulations currently in force when in Great Britain and abroad. - 7.
+Comply with the BJA's Safeguarding policies and procedures and the Association's policy of equality regardless of gender, age, race, disability, or religion. - 8.
+Refrain from any act or omission that would be detrimental to Great Britain, the BJA, the EJU, the IJF, or any fellow athlete.